Visas for France

 Work permits for France

 Depending on where an expat is from, there may be certain requirements that need to be fulfilled before one is granted permission to work in France.
-These differ according to the expat’s country of origin.

 Work permits for France vary in their length of validity, requirements and number of entries.
 They generally also depend on the type of worker and their field.
 Common work permits for expats moving to France include the Skills and Talents permit, as well as the Employees on Assignment permit.